NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuide.md

 ```

 The crash callstack is shown at the end of the log file, providing a detailed trace of the function calls leading to the exception.
 Developers can use this information to identify the source of the issue.

+> NOTE: To capture as much as detail as possible tne verbose logging should be enabled and path to a log file must be provided when calling `nvigiInit`

 For example: